lsst-dm/dmtn-210/index.rst

    A diagram of the principal components and their relationships.

-Each of these components will now be described in more detail.
+Each of the internal components will now be described in more detail.
+In addition to these internal components, there are the clients which access the Alert Distribution System.
+These are described in :ref:`clients`.

 Strimzi Operator
 ----------------